SabinMG/-Object-Pool-Unity-/README.md

 2. Add the component PoolInitializer.cs to it.
 3. Rezise the Objects To Pooled array.
 4. Assigne the prefab to the array.
-5. Also assigne the pool max size as well.
+5. Also set the pool max size as well.

 ```csharp